Fighter Alpha 2 is the 1996 sequel to Capcom's original Street Fighter Alpha

 Fighter Alpha 2 succeeded the original in every way imaginable.
 For

-are more eye-catching, and the amazing in-game artwork by Bengus speaks for
+are even more appealing to the eye, and the amazing in-game artwork by Bengus speaks for

 background character cameos for the true Capcom fans.

-In closing, SFA2 pretty much had it all together for a fighting game in
+In closing, Street Fighter Alpha 2 pretty much had it all together for a fighting game in

-tracks, and tons of throwbacks for fans of classic Capcom games.
+tracks, and plenty of throwbacks for fans of classic Capcom games.
 All of these elements came together in harmony, making SFA2

-a very appealing and memorable fighter for its time.
-No doubt players knew they
+a very impactful and memorable fighter for its time.
+No doubt, fighting game

 Not only is SFA2 an attractive game

-was definitely a big step in the right direction for the Street Fighter series.
-SFA2 was one of my favorite Street Fighter titles when it debuted, and
+SFA2 was definitely one of my favorite Street Fighter titles when it debuted, and

 is still on my "all time favorites" list.
 I'll throw down in some Alpha